-Carissa bispinosa, the common num-num, is a spiny evergreen shrub, sometimes a scrambler, occasionally a small tree of up to 5 m in height, commonly less than half that (SA Tree List, 640.1).
+Carissa bispinosa, the common num-num, is a spiny evergreen shrub, sometimes a scrambler.
+Occasionally it becomes a small tree of up to 5 m in height, commonly less than half that (SA Tree List, 640.1).

 The bark on the much-branched stems is initially green, becoming partly grey and wrinkled.
 Forked spines are conspicuous upon the stems.
 The plant exudes a milky latex when the skin is damaged.
 This is a heterogeneous species of varied appearance.

-The photo was taken near the Seweweekspoort where C. bispinosa as well as C. haematocarpa might be expected, but since the sinking of C. haematocarpa into C. spinosa, the problem of distinguishing between the two could be considered as something of the past.
-Appearance differences may, however, cause the two names to last beside each other for some time, although not officially.
+The photo was taken near the Seweweekspoort where C. bispinosa as well as C. haematocarpa used to be the possible naming verdict, but since the sinking of C. haematocarpa into C. spinosa, the problem of distinguishing between the two is something of the past.